jon-jacky/Piety/README.md

 All the work I have done so far, including the programming environment, is in the hosted part.
 I have researched
-[several approaches](doc/baremachine.md) to building the native part, but have not yet started work on any.
+[several approaches](doc/baremachine.md) to building the native part.
 I hope to begin soon.

+The obvious first step is to configure a minimal Linux running Python as its process 1.
+This would provide a system that boots into a Python prompt and provides a Python-only system to the user and application programmer.
+This is all we need to perform the essential experiment to see if it is feasible to continue Piety development and other personal computing activities using only Python running Piety in the console, without depending on a host OS to provide a desktop with multiple windows, the system shell, and other utilities.

 ## Tested Platforms ##

 The Piety software has run on a MacBook Pro running Mac OS,